Amoghgiri/Automation-for-Repo-creation/README.md

-# Automation-for-Repo-creation
+# repo-action
-This actions aims in creating repository automatically
+Creates a repository inside the organization trial 1 try sada